 Bankruptcy can be a complex and overwhelming process.
 The best way to avoid bankruptcy is not to borrow more than you can afford to pay back.

 There are people trained specifically to deal with debt collectors or to help improve your financial situation.
-You have to make the first step to change your situation.
+You have to take the first step to change your situation.

 Disclaimer: This is a sponsored post by debtconsolidation.com.
 All the informations, tips, and advice you read should not replace professional financial counseling.